-- NAT-1.0: Explain how ideas about democracy, freedom, and individualism found expression in development of cultural values, political institutions, and American identity. - NAT-2.0: Explain how interpretations of the Constitution and debates over rights, liberties, and definitions of citizenship have affected American values, politics, and society. - CUL-1.0: Explain how religious groups and ideas have affected American society and political life. - CUL-2.0: Explain how artistic, philosophical, and scientific ideas have developed and shaped society and institutions. - CUL-3.0: Explain how ideas about women's rights and gender roles have affected society and politics. - POL-1.0: Explain how and why political ideas, beliefs, institutions, party systems, and alignments have developed and changed. - POL-3.0: Explain how different beliefs about the federal government's role in U.S. social and economic life have affected political debates and policies. - WXT-1.0: Explain how different labor systems developed in North America and the United States, and explain their effects on workers' lives and U.S. society. - WXT-2.0: Explain how patterns of exchange, markets, and private enterprise have developed, and analyze ways that governments have responded to economic issues. - NAT-2.0: Explain how interpretations of the Constitution and debates over rights, liberties, and definitions of citizenship have affected American values, politics, and society. - POL-1.0: Explain how and why political ideas, beliefs, institutions, party systems, and alignments have developed and changed. - POL-3.0: Explain how different beliefs about the federal government's role in U.S. social and economic life have affected political debates and policies.
+- NAT-1.0: Explain how ideas about democracy, freedom, and individualism found expression in development of cultural values, political institutions, and American identity. - NAT-2.0: Explain how interpretations of the Constitution and debates over rights, liberties, and definitions of citizenship have affected American values, politics, and society. - CUL-1.0: Explain how religious groups and ideas have affected American society and political life. - CUL-2.0: Explain how artistic, philosophical, and scientific ideas have developed and shaped society and institutions. - CUL-3.0: Explain how ideas about women's rights and gender roles have affected society and politics. - POL-1.0: Explain how and why political ideas, beliefs, institutions, party systems, and alignments have developed and changed.
+POL-3.0: Explain how different beliefs about the federal government's role in U.S. social and economic life have affected political debates and policies. - WXT-1.0: Explain how different labor systems developed in North America and the United States, and explain their effects on workers' lives and U.S. society. - WXT-2.0: Explain how director fabor systems developed in North America and the Officer states, and explain their creeks on workers investigated to economic issues. - NAT-2.0: Explain how interpretations of the Constitution and debates over rights, liberties, and definitions of citizenship have affected American values, politics, and society. - POL-1.0: Explain how and why political ideas, beliefs, institutions, party systems, and alignments have developed and changed. - POL-3.0: Explain how different beliefs about the federal government's role in U.S. social and economic life have affected political debates and policies.